Compact K\"ahler threefolds with non-nef canonical bundle and symplectic geometry: Gromov-Witten invariants

-\begin{rem} This remark is due to Claire Voisin.
-Theorem~\ref{main} is true for compact Kähler surfaces for simple reasons.
+\begin{rem} Theorem~\ref{ch1main} is true for compact Kähler surfaces for simple reasons.
 Let $X$ and $Y$ be compact Kähler surfaces.
-If $K_X$ is not nef, then either $X$ contains a $(-1)$-curve $C$, or $\gk(X) < 0$.
+If $K_X$ is not algebraically nef, then either $X$ contains a $(-1)$-curve $C$, or $\gk(X) < 0$.
 If $f : C \to X$ is an embedded $(-1)$-curve, then $H^1(C,f^*TX) = H^1(\bP^1,\cO(-1)) = 0$, so there is no obstruction on $\Mbar_{[C]}$.
-The moduli space is zero dimensional, and $\GW_{[C]}=1$.
+The moduli space is zero dimensional, and $\GW_{0,[C]}=1$.
 If $\gk(X)<0$, then by classification of minimal compact Kähler surfaces, $X$ is uniruled.
 Since uniruledness is preserved by deformed symplectic diffeomorphism\cite{Kollar,Ruan}, $Y$ is also uniruled.
-In either case, $K_Y$ is not nef. \end{rem}
+In either case, $K_Y$ is not algebraically nef. \end{rem}